marcushogas/Distance-Ladder-Fifth-Force/data/README.md

 ### Distance-ladder linear model (R22 files)

-The postfix `_R22` indicates that these files encode the fourth SH0ES distance-ladder calibration of [Riess et al. (2022)](https://iopscience.iop.org/article/10.3847/2041-8213/ac5c5b) in the linear model
+The `_R22` files contain the data from the fourth-iteration SH0ES calibration [(Riess et al. 2022)](https://iopscience.iop.org/article/10.3847/2041-8213/ac5c5b), formatted for use in the linear model
 $y = Lq$
 with covariance matrix $C$.